zhTnecniv/ResAttenNet/README.md

-# e4040-2020Fall-Project-HAPY-zh2261
+# Residual Attention Network
-e4040-2020fall-project-aaa created by GitHub Classroom

-This is the ECBM4040 final project repository for group HAPY.

-In this project, I aim to implement residual attention networks as proposed by F. Wang, M. Jiang, et al. in the paper Residual Attention Network for Image Classification.

-There are four notebooks in the repository.
+In this project, I implement and train four residual attention networks (Attention-56, Attention-92, Attention-128, AttentionNeXt-56) as proposed by F. Wang et al. in the paper Residual Attention Network for Image Classification (https://arxiv.org/pdf/1704.06904.pdf).
+After experimenting with different parameters and slight modification of the architectures, I am able to achieve error rates of about 10% for each these three models on CIFAR-10 dataset, which are around 5% higher than the error rates attained by the authors as shown in the paper.
+I also implement and train three baseline residual networks (ResNet50V2, ResNet101V2, and ResNet152V2) in order to investigate whether residual attention networks are better subject to the same training parameters.
+As the three baseline models only attain error rates of about 20%, residual attention networks successfully demonstrate a noticeable advantage in image classification task.

+Cheers!